How to Freeze Top Row in Excel and Make a Sticky Header

 Frozen pane area in red

 This is my favorite option.
-If you look at Microsoft’s initial Freeze Panes options, there isn’t one for the top row and first column.
-Instead, we’ll use the generic option called Freeze Panes.
+If you look at Microsoft’s initial Freeze Panes options, there isn’t one labeled “top row and first column”.
+However, if you look at the icon you can see it visually matches Freeze Panes.

 The subtext reads, “Keep rows and columns visible while the rest of the worksheet scrolls (based on current selection).”
 Some folks get confused as they think they have to highlight data to make a selection.